Mike Hale Acura

 Return on Ad Spend

-Paul attributes much of this success to their continued strive to provide their customers with amazing customer service, whether they are walking through the door or shopping online.
+Paul attributes much of this success to their continued strive to provide their customers with amazon customer service, whether they are walking through the door or shopping online.
 During a time when many dealers have to put parts on backorder, Paul notes that the customer service they provide has made all the difference.

 “It’s made a ton of difference in the past three months when it’s been tough to get parts,” says Paul, “We, as a parts department, don’t take the fact that there are 17 pages of back order as the norm.
 We’ve done a lot of work at our dealership to get customer’s VIN numbers, call other dealers in the country that Honda will pay us to buy the parts and shop out our customers.
 Not a lot of dealers will do that.”